uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 # Running MPI on Topanga (single node and multi-node)

 This guide covers building and running MPI programs on Topanga, on one node or across several.
-It is part of the Topanga user guide series.

 ## How multi-node sessions work on Topanga